 The exclusion of evidence is usually done in a separate hearing in advance of a criminal trial, through a Colorado motion to suppress evidence.

 Even if you have a Colorado permit to carry a concealed weapon, a peace officer may temporarily disarm you during a lawful stop...
 IF he or she has an articulable suspicion of criminal activity.
 Unless the officer places you under arrest, however, your weapon must be returned to you at the end of the stop.

 If you believe you have been the victim of an illegal search and seizure in Colorado, we invite you to call us for a free consultation.

 Our caring Colorado criminal attorneys have decades of experience dealing with the exclusionary rule and motions to suppress evidence.

-When a motion to suppress is successful, the evidence seized as a result of the illegal search will be excluded from your case, along with any additional evidence that such original evidence led the police to.
+When a motion to suppress is successful, the evidence seized as a result of the illegal search will be excluded from your case, along with any additional evidence.
 Often this will result in your Colorado criminal charges being reduced – or to an outright dismissal of your case.